[Skip to Content]

 • helps prevent heart disease and diabetes

-How Much Fiber Do Kids Need?
+How Much Fiber Does My Child Need?

-• A 5-year-old should get about 10–15 grams (g) of fiber every day.
+• 5-year-olds should get at least 10–15g of fiber every day.

-• A 15-year-old should get 20–25 grams (g) of fiber a day.
+• 10-year-olds should get about 15–20g of fiber a day.

-What Are Good Sources of Fiber?
+What Are Good Sources of Fiber for Kids?

-Foods that are naturally high in fiber, include:
+Foods that are naturally high in fiber include:

-• fruit and vegetables
+• fruits and vegetables

 • nuts and seeds